-Defra is currently undertaking a £1.1 million research project into Acute Oak Decline.
+Defra (the Department for the Environment, Farming and Rural Affairs) is currently undertaking a £1.1 million research project into Acute Oak Decline.

 Oak Jewel Beetle Source: Nigel Jones CC BY-NC-ND 2.0

 What is extrapolation?

 To extrapolate is to estimate an extension of the existing data based on the pattern that data is currently displaying.